chrisjwaddell/splitting.js-by-line/README.md

 ```

-Add the script to your HTML:
+Add the script to your HTML after splitting.js:
 ```
 <script src="./scripts/splitting-by-line.js"></script>
 ```